-ANSM 510Seminars in Anesthesia (Valley Review)
+Seminars in Anesthesia: Valley Review

-The Valley Anesthesia Review is designed to help prepare students to be successful on the MTSA Comprehensive Exams and the National Certifying Exam (NCE).
+The Valley Anesthesia Review is designed to help prepare students to be successful on the National Certifying Exam (NCE).
 First year students attend the comprehensive Valley Anesthesia seminar brought to MTSA each year.
 The specific schedules and locations for these seminar sessions will be announced at a later date.
 These seminars are to affirm basic and advanced anesthesia principles presented by MTSA, and to focus on current trends in anesthesia.
 Grades for this seminar are based on attendance.
 (OC/SLO: C8, E5)